Electoral Backgrounder: Constitutional disqualification and intending candidates

 Section 44(v)

 - The most recent case to consider section 44(v) of the Constitution is that of Re Day (No. 2) [2017] HCA 14.
-Despite Mr Day having resigned by the Senate, the Senate referred the issue of his possible disqualification to have nominated as a candidate at the 2016 election to the CDR.
+Despite Mr Day having resigned from the Senate, the Senate referred the issue of his possible disqualification to have nominated as a candidate at the 2016 election to the CDR.
 The issue raised by the reference is whether Mr Day had a direct or indirect pecuniary interest, of a kind prohibited by section 44(v) of the Constitution, in a lease agreement between the owner of his electorate office premises in South Australia, as lessor, and the Commonwealth, as lessee.

 Filling the vacancy